chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-with-rust.md

 Let's see how we can create the traditional "Hello world" program in Rust.

-In the terminal, run the following Cargo command to create a new binary project (assuming that you've navigated to your preferred project folder):
+In the terminal, run the following Cargo command to create a new binary project (assuming that you've navigated to your preferred project directory):

 ```bash
 $ cargo new hello-world --bin